Polpoliti/vehicle-classification-cnn/README.md

 ### ✅ Tips

-- A GPU is highly recommended for training (e.g., Colab Pro, or local CUDA setup)
+- A GPU is highly recommended for training (e.g., Colab Pro or local CUDA setup)
-- You can tweak hyperparameters directly in the notebook (batch size, LR, MixUp, etc.)
+- You can tweak hyperparameters directly in the notebook (batch size, learning rate, MixUp probability, etc.)
-- At the end, you’ll see visual Grad-CAM outputs to better understand model decisions
+- Grad-CAM visualizations are available at the end of the notebook — enable them to inspect where the model focuses for each prediction
+- Training logs and performance metrics (accuracy/loss) are plotted in real time to monitor convergence and overfitting

 ---